lopez824/Quack-Quack/README.md

 # Quack-Quack
-Website Project due in two weeks!
+Website Project due in one week!